fstltna/jddownloads_file_types/README.md

 # jddownloads_file_types (1.0)
-Checks the file type icon for listings in the jddownloads file manager component
+Checks the file type icon for listings in the jdownloads file manager component

 ***